 HTML, markup language of Web pages and interfaces

-Defined for web pages, it is also a standard format for any documents displayable locally by a web browser or a recent word processor and now is also a language of user interface for web applications, and has replaced Flash.
+Defined for web pages, it is originally a standard format for any documents displayable locally by a web browser or a recent word processor.
+But it became language of user interface for web applications with the version 5, and so has replaced Flash.

 in 1969) defined by the W3C consortium.
 It is a document description language,